 When your baby is cluster feeding and eating every 15 minutes you and your nipples will be ecstatic you have this cream.

-Use your nipple cream after every feeding session for the first 6-8 weeks.
+Use your nipple cream after every feeding session and NEVER let your nipples air dry.

-If you need more relief than the nipple cream can provide try these soothing pads.
+If you need more relief than the nipple cream can provide try adding these soothing pads.

 I’ve always used a boppy pillow and I love it!